eaaron@colby.edu

 |

-• For the time being, please wear a mask when in my office hours.
+• For the time being, you may be asked to wear a mask when in my office hours.

 •